 As the bikes are designs with so much of technology, it is obvious the bicycles will offer better handling as compared to the Indian bikes any day.

 Imported bicycle brands only use components made by premium component makers.
 You will either see Shimano or SRAM on the bicycles and not Chinese or the locally manufactured copy.
 There are a few Indian brands that do come with Shimano or SRAM components.
 This is one of the reasons why there is a major difference in the shifting experience.

-Imagine you turning a switch on to set the light on, that’s the response.
-Moreover, Shimano and SRAM gears are surely going to last you longer and they are expensive unlike your Indian cycle components.
+Imagine you turn a switch on to set the light on, that’s the response.
+Moreover, Shimano and SRAM gears are surely going to last you longer and they are expensive, unlike your Indian cycle components.

 Replacing these would cost you a hole in your pocket.
 Let’s just take the basic Indian cycle components; it will cost you around (INR 1500 -1800).
 However, if you look at basic premium bike components like Shimano, the most basic will cost you INR( 3500-5000).

-All these things together is what makes the imported bicycles expensive and worth the fortune.
+All these things together are what makes the imported bicycles expensive and worth the fortune.